SQLite was doing exactly what it promised. Our mental model was the fragile part.

 Instead, we got a sea of red.

-Tests were failing with 500 Internal Server Error and generic Database busy messages.
-The root cause?
+Tests failed with 500 Internal Server Error and generic Database busy messages.
+The cause was not mysterious.
 SQLite allows multiple readers, but only one writer at a time.

-Requests that should take 50ms were taking 15 seconds.
-The retry queue became a storm.
-Workers were holding open transactions while waiting for locks, further starving other readers.
-We hadn’t solved the contention; we had just queued it up.
+Requests that should take 50ms took 15 seconds.
+The retry queue became its own failure mode.
+Workers held open transactions while waiting for locks, which made the next worker wait even longer.

-We realized standard deferred transactions (BEGIN) were part of the problem.
-They don’t acquire the write lock until the first write statement.
-By then, another connection might have already grabbed it, leading to a deadlock.
+The next fix looked more serious.
+Standard deferred transactions (BEGIN) acquire the write lock only when the first write statement runs.
+By then, another connection might already have grabbed it.

 We switched to BEGIN IMMEDIATE.
 This forces the transaction to acquire the write lock upfront.

-However, our ORM (SeaORM/SQLx) runs on a connection pool.
+Our ORM stack (SeaORM/SQLx) runs on a connection pool.
 When we executed:

 db.execute("BEGIN IMMEDIATE").await?;